Arthur Connell (Lord Provost): Life

 He was born in 1717 at the manse in East Kilbride, the son of Rev Matthew Connell.

-In 1746 he commanded a company of the Glasgow Volunteers at the Battle of Falkirk.
+In 1746, he commanded a company of the Glasgow Volunteers at the Battle of Falkirk Muir.

 He lived at Enoch Bank mansion house at the junction of West George Street and Renfield Street, near Glasgow Cross.
 His house had large grounds including orchards.
 The house was rebuilt around 1802 and renamed Gilmorehill House.
 It was demolished in 1870 to make way for the Gilbert Scott Building at Glasgow University.
 The university gym stands where the house stables stood.

-In 1764 he became Dean of Guild for Glasgow Town Council.
+In 1764, he became Dean of Guild for Glasgow Town Council.
 Connell was a magistrate in the city and had property both in Glasgow and the West Indies.

-In 1772 he succeeded Colin Dunlop of Carmyle as Lord Provost.
+In 1772, he succeeded Colin Dunlop of Carmyle as Lord Provost.

 Family

-In 1747 he was married to Magdalen Wallace, daughter of Thomas Wallace of Cairnhill.
+In 1747, he was married to Magdalen Wallace, daughter of Thomas Wallace of Cairnhill.

 Their children included Sir John Connell, father to the chemist Arthur Connell.